NowdotAI/NowAssistAgent/docs/source/key_concepts.rst

 Key Concepts and API
 ====================

-This is an overview of motleycrew's key concepts.
+This is an overview of NowDotAI's key concepts.

 If you want to see them in action, see our `research agent example <examples/research_agent.html>`_.